Meet the team members that make habitat happen:

 Ellie, Geospatial Analyst

 Ellie started as an intern with Steward Green in 2018, growing her skills in field research, restoration implementation and ecological studies.
 Since then, she has discovered a love for the science of GIS.
-She is currently a student of ecology at Rutgers School of Environmental and Biological Sciences, and is also working toward a certificate in geomatics.
+She graduated with a BS from Rutgers School of Environmental and Biological Sciences, has a certificate in Geomatics, as well as awards for GIS mapping from New Jersey and Rutgers.
+Ellie enjoys teaching her family and others about the world of ecology, all things outdoors and skydiving

 Gary, Agroecology Technician

-Gary joined Steward Green in the beginning of 2022 and brings with him his decades of skills and knowledge from his previous career in public service where he was the Farm Manager for a living history farm.
-Today, Gary is the staff member you’d see most often on our tractors or in our forestry mower.
-He has decades of experience operating and maintaining large farm equipment, both hay and gas powered!
+Gary has skills and knowledge from his previous career in public service where he was the Farm Manager for a living history farm.
+Gary is the SG staff member you’ll see most often on our tractors, calibrating equipment or tackling invasive flora such as Autumn olive with a forestry mower.
+He has decades of experience operating and maintaining large farm equipment, whether it be horse or tractor drawn!
 His transition from ecologically friendly farming to installing ecological restoration practices was a logical next step in his career.

-At home, Gary tends an amazing vegetable garden and practices beekeeping; sometimes assisting clients with the removal (and rehoming) of honeybee swarms!
+At home, Gary loves spending time with his family, tending an amazing vegetable garden and practices beekeeping; sometimes assisting clients with the removal (and rehoming) of honeybee swarms!.

 Gene, Coach